 You might find cyclists to be a nuisance.
-However, keep in mind they are far more vulnerable than you on the road.
+However, keep in mind they’re far more vulnerable than you.
 In a collision, you risk a dent or chip to the auto paint; they risk grave bodily injury.
 Remember, they have just as much right to be on the road as you.

 Occasionally, drivers come to Absolute Auto Body for minor repairs and other services after a mishap with a bicyclist.
 A collision with a cyclist is avoidable if you strictly maintain your road awareness.

 Helping You Avoid Auto Collisions With Cyclists in Everett